Coly ME (Match Engine) API documentation

 Response example

-Retrieve a single Group record with all the detailed pieces of information that you need, including Personality and coreValues percentile.
+Retrieve a single Unit record with all the detailed pieces of information that you need, including personality and coreValues percentile.

 Response example 1